Average allowance by age for kids and teens

 Use Greenlight to teach kids and teens financial literacy — with chores and allowances

 Connecting chores and allowance can go a long way.
-Just like Greenlight kids, your kids will learn the importance of saving and investing early and often.
-They’ll also learn about budgeting and how to allocate their money toward wants and needs.
-Lastly, if your teens check off chores for dollars, they’ll see that working hard goes a long way.
-When the time comes for a new job, they’ll be ready to take anything on.
+Like Greenlight kids, your kids will learn the importance of saving and investing early and often.
+They’ll also learn about budgeting and allocating money by wants vs. needs.

 Are chores separate in your family?
-That’s okay — at Greenlight you don’t have to connect allowance to chores.
-Just choose a day and decide how and when you’d like their payout to hit.
+That’s OK!
+With Greenlight, you don’t have to connect allowance to chores.
+Just pick a day and decide how and when you’d like their allowance to hit.
+Or, put it on autopilot for an easy, consistent routine.
+You can pause at any time.

 This blog post is provided "as is" and should not be relied upon as a substitute for professional advice.
 Some content in this post may have been created using artificial intelligence; however, every blog post is reviewed by at least two human editors.